IRS whistleblowers airing claims to Congress about 'slow-walking' of the Hunter Biden case

-WASHINGTON (AP) — House Republicans on Wednesday held a public hearing raising unsubstantiated allegations against President Joe Biden over his family’s finances as they summoned IRS whistleblowers for their first open testimony about claims the Justice Department improperly interfered with a tax investigation into Biden’s son Hunter.
+WASHINGTON (AP) — House Republicans raised unsubstantiated allegations Wednesday against President Joe Biden over his family’s finances as they summoned IRS whistleblowers to testify publicly for the first time about claims the Justice Department improperly interfered with a tax investigation into Biden’s son Hunter.

+Lawmakers were hearing from the two IRS agents assigned to Hunter Biden case, which looked into his failure to pay taxes.
+Greg Shapley is a supervisory special agent managing large cases for the IRS.
+The second agent, whose name was withheld in closed-door interview transcripts released earlier by Republicans and who was referred to by the committee as “whistleblower X,” was disclosed at the hearing as Joe Ziegler, an IRS agent since 2010.

-“We will continue to follow the money trail,” said Rep. James Comer, chairman of the House Oversight and Accountability Committee.
+“We will continue to follow the money trail,” said Rep. James Comer, chairman of the House Oversight and Accountability Committee, as he opened the session.

 The top Democrat on the committee, Maryland Rep. Jamie Raskin, called the hearing “a theater of the absurd.”